shadow/shadow/docs/migrating_from_1x.md

 # Migrating Simulations from Shadow 1.x

-Shadow 2.0 has changed the formatting of its configuration and topology files.
+Shadow 2.0 has changed the formatting of its configuration and network graph files.
-The configuration format has changed from XML to YAML, and the topology format has changed from GraphML to GML.
+The configuration format has changed from XML to YAML, and the network graph format has changed from GraphML to GML.
 Various options have been added, renamed, and removed.
 Shadow includes convenience scripts to convert these files to their new formats.
 These scripts are intended to aid in converting to the new formats, and